sashite/feen.rb/README.md

 ## Overview

-This is an implementation of [FEEN](https://developer.sashite.com/specs/fen-easy-extensible-notation), a generic format that can be used for serializing and deserializing chess positions.
+This is an implementation of [FEEN](https://developer.sashite.com/specs/fen-easy-extensible-notation), a generic format that can be used for serializing and deserializing positions.

+A __FEEN__ string consists of a single line of ASCII text containing three data fields, separated by a space.
+These are:

+1. Piece placement
+2. Side to move
+3. Pieces in hand

 The main chess variants may be supported, including [Chess](https://en.wikipedia.org/wiki/Chess), [Janggi](https://en.wikipedia.org/wiki/Janggi), [Makruk](https://en.wikipedia.org/wiki/Makruk), [Shogi](https://en.wikipedia.org/wiki/Shogi), [Xiangqi](https://en.wikipedia.org/wiki/Xiangqi).